 All judges maintain confidentiality throughout the judging process.
 All deliberations remain confidential and individual judge reports are destroyed at the close of deliberations.

 Any and all requests for information about the Awards should be directed to the National Office.
 Judges are not authorised to provide information regarding the Awards, entries, prize winners, personal or other comments relating to individual books or categories.

-All reports and/or announcements with regard to the Awards are disseminated by the CBCA National Office in collaboration with the Awards Committee.
+All reports and/or announcements with regard to the Awards are disseminated by the CBCA National Office in collaboration with the Awards Committee and Communications Committee.

 9.3.6 Deed of Agreement